mchesler613/django_adventures/deploy_django_aws_bitnami.md

 daemon   26526 26520  0 16:17 ?
 00:00:00 /opt/bitnami/apache/bin/httpd -f /opt/bitnami/apache/conf/httpd.conf
 daemon   26527 26520  0 16:17 ?
 00:00:00 /opt/bitnami/apache/bin/httpd -f /opt/bitnami/apache/conf/httpd.conf
 ```
-Since we ran the apache server as `sudo`, we will find that multiple server processes.
-One is owned by `root` and the others by the user `daemon`. `daemon` as defined by [Linux](https://www.man7.org/linux/man-pages/man7/daemon.7.html) is a service process that operates in the background servicing other processes.
+Since we ran the apache server as `sudo`, we will find multiple server processes - One that is owned by `root` and the others by the user `daemon`. `daemon` as defined by [Linux](https://www.man7.org/linux/man-pages/man7/daemon.7.html) is a service process that operates in the background servicing other processes.
 There is also a `daemon` [user and group](https://refspecs.linuxbase.org/LSB_3.0.0/LSB-PDA/LSB-PDA/usernames.html#TBL-REQUIREDUSERS) associated with this process.

 When we deployed Django on AWS, we were logged in as the user, `bitnami`.
-In order for our default database, for example, `db.sqlite3`, to be accessed and written by the apache server, it has to have `read` and `write` permissions by the `daemon` group.
-In addition, the project root directory needs to be writeable by `daemon` as well.
+To enable the `daemon` process to read from and write to our default database, we need to configure the read and write permissions to the database file.
+To get to the database file, the `daemon` process also needs the same permissions for the project root directory.
 So, we will have to do two things:
 1. Change group ownership of the project root directory and the database file to `daemon`.
 For example:
 ```
 $ sudo chgrp daemon project_directory project_directory/database_file